loighic/loighic.github.io/_pages/macro/pt3b/fed_1.md

 ##### Interest rates and borrowing

+###### Lowering interest rates

 When the supply of loanable funds **increases** (which means that the supply curve shifts to the right), interest rates will fall.
 (See figure 2 above.)
 This will increase borrowing by firms and consumers.
 When firms increase their borrowing, it allows them to increase spending on factories and equipment.
 When consumers increase borrowing, it is typically so that they can purchase homes, cars, and other "big ticket" items.

 This increase spending by firms and consumers shifts the aggregate demand curve to the right, which increases GDP.

+###### Raising interest rates

+In our example, when the Federal Reserve raised the reserve requirement, lending temporarily stopped altogether while some loans were repaid.
+In that situation, the supply of loanable funds dropped to zero and no loans were made at all.
+Consequently, there was no effective interest rate.

+This is a good way of illustrating of how raising the reserve requirement will decrease borrowing, but in reality, all lending would never stop.
+To get a (somewhat) more realistic picture, we need to consider the activity of all banks that are providing loanable funds in a market.
+When the Fed raises the reserve requirement, some banks won't be immediately affected because they were already meeting the new reserve requirement.
+(I.e., for whatever reason, some banks had, say, 12% of deposits in reserve.)
+Some will only need to make minor adjustments to reserves, and some will have to fully adjust from the old reserve requirement to the new one.

-When the supply of loanable funds **decreases** (which means that the supply curve shifts to the left), interest rates will rise.
-This will decrease borrowing by firms and consumers, which, in turn, will decrease spending on the types of items just mentioned.
+Suffice it to say that when the Fed raises the reserve requirement, the supply of loanable funds will **decrease** but there will still be funds for making loans.
+When the supply of loanable funds decreases (which means that the supply curve shifts to the left), interest rates will rise.
+This will decrease borrowing by firms and consumers, which, in turn, will decrease spending.

 This decrease in purchasing by firms and consumers shifts the aggregate demand curve to the left, which decreases GDP.
 It also lowers the price level, which might be the Fed's goal if inflation is high.